TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ErrorAndExceptionHandling/Index.rst

 Error and Exception Handling
 ============================

-Since version 4.3.0 TYPO3 comes with a built-in error and exception handling system.
-Admins can configure how errors and exceptions should be displayed in the backend and in the frontend.
+As of version 4.3.0 TYPO3 has come with a built-in error and exception handling system.
+Administrators can configure how errors and exceptions are displayed in both the backend and the frontend.
 See the examples below.

 .. rst-class:: compact-list